BondWong/operating-system-virtualization/Memory/README.md

 ## log1 -- test1
 There are three stages in the log.
-Firstly, all vm's total memory is dropping.
+1. All vm's total memory is dropping.
 Since all of them exceeding `ABUNDANCE_THRESHOLD`, the algorithm collects memory from them assign them back to hypervisor.
 But since VM1 is consuming memory, its available memory drops faster.
-Second stage is when all vm memory drops to near 100 MB.
+2. Second stage is when all vm memory drops to near 100 MB.
 You can see that the inactive three vm memory is ranging between 95~110MB.
 The reason is that the algorithm is making sure they at least has memory of size of `ABUNDANCE_THRESHOLD`.
 At the stage, VM1 still consumes memory.
 It's available memory drops further down below 100MB.
 As you can see, from this point on, the algorithm start allocating memory to VM1.
-Stage three is when VM1 cleans its allocated memory.
+3. Stage three is when VM1 cleans its allocated memory.
 The available memory suddenly becomes larger.
 The algorithm starts collecting memory from it till its available memory rangs between 95~110MB.

 ## log2 -- test2
 Similar to log1, except that all VMs' memory stat behave like the VM1 in log1 since they are all consuming memory.